unixwzrd/unixwzrd.github.io/html/resources.md

 title: "Resources"
 menu_item: Resources
 permalink: /resources/
+image: /assets/images/default-og-image.png
+excerpt: "Helpful tools, organizations, and information related to parental alienation, AI, and legal support below.
+If you have a resource you would like added, contact us."
 ---

 ### **If your or someone else is in crisis now, use [Emergency Resources](/resources/emergency-resources).**